hee-suk-yoon/ESD/README.md

 # ESD

-Training Code will be updated soon!
+Training Script will be updated soon.